iojohnso/CoderDojo-web-development/Lessons/03-Attributes/README.md

 #### Step 2:  Apply some attributes to a tag

-Change the <hr> tag to look like this:
+Change the &lt;hr&gt; tag to look like this:

     <hr color="red" size="10" width="50%">